 The number of beds controls how many villagers your village can support.

-Villagers need food to become “willing” to breed.
-You don’t feed them directly.
-Instead, throw food on the ground so they can pick it up.
+Villagers need food before they can breed.
+You do not feed them by clicking on them.
+Instead, drop food on the ground near them so they can pick it up.

 Do this: